 - Using low-fat evaporated milk significantly cuts calories while still delivering creamy sweetness.

-- If you’re dairy free or on the lookout for a paleo crepes recipe, use coconut milk instead of evaporated milk.
+- If you’re dairy free or on the lookout for a paleo crepes recipe, use unsweetened coconut milk instead of evaporated milk.

-- I like both stevia and monk fruit in my cooking.
+- I like both stevia powder and monk fruit powder in my cooking.
 However, I find that stevia gets very bitter when mixed with chocolate, so I avoid using it when I work with chocolate.
 You can also use Splenda or Equal in this no sugar crepe recipe if you’re comfortable using either of those no calorie sweeteners.

 - If you love crepes, invest in a 10-inch crepe pan.
 It’s totally worth it!
 Otherwise, a good 10-inch non-stick skillet is just fine.